Quantum $D = 3$ Euclidean and Poincar\'{e} symmetries from contraction limits: Introduction

 In the quantum IW contraction procedure, $q_i$ will usually depend on the powers of $R$, in a way that permits to obtain the finite contraction limit of a classical $r$-matrix as well as the finite form of the classical Yang-Baxter equation (\ref{eq:10.01}).
-In particular, if we appropriately rescale the $\mathfrak{g}$-invariant three-form $\Omega$, we can answer which contracted classical $r$-matrices satisfy the modified Yang-Baxter equation.
+If one appropriately rescales the $\mathfrak{g}$-invariant three-form $\Omega$, it can answer which contracted classical $r$-matrices satisfy the modified Yang-Baxter equation -- without recalculating the Schouten bracket after the contraction.

-As we already mentioned, classical $r$-matrices describe the infinitesimal version of quantum groups, which take the form of noncommutative Hopf algebras.
+As we already mentioned by showing (\ref{eq:10.00}), classical $r$-matrices describe the infinitesimal version of quantum groups, which take the form of noncommutative Hopf algebras.
 The quantum IW contraction procedure applied to such a quantum Hopf algebra of $\mathfrak{g}$ leads to quantum groups associated with the inhomogeneous algebra $\tilde{\mathfrak{g}}$.

 The aim of the current paper is actually three-fold. \begin{itemize} \item Using the complete classification of classical $r$-matrices for the $\mathfrak{o}(4;\mathbbm{C})$ algebra and hence for the $\mathfrak{o}(4)$, $\mathfrak{o}(3,1)$ and $\mathfrak{o}(2,2)$ algebras \cite{Borowiec:2017bs}, we perform all possible quantum IW contractions that lead to the inequivalent quantum deformations of $D = 3$ inhomogeneous Euclidean or $D = 3$ Poincar\'{e} algebra.
 Subsequently, we compare our results with the complete list of $D = 3$ quantum inhomogeneous algebras presented in \cite{Stachura:1998ps}.
-In particular, we show that all such quantum algebras can be obtained as some quantum IW contraction of a $D = 4$ quantum (pseudo-)orthogonal algebra. \item An arbitrary classical $r$-matrix for the inhomogeneous (Euclidean or Lorentzian) Lie algebra ${\cal L} \vartriangleright\!\!< {\cal T}$ can be decomposed as follows
+In particular, we show that all such quantum algebras -- without certain ${\cal T} \wedge {\cal T}$ terms (see (\ref{eq:10.04}) below) in the $r$-matrices -- can be obtained as some quantum IW contraction of a $D = 4$ quantum (pseudo-)orthogonal algebra. \item An arbitrary classical $r$-matrix for the inhomogeneous (Euclidean or Lorentzian) Lie algebra ${\cal L} \vartriangleright\!\!< {\cal T}$ can be decomposed as follows